sap-tutorials/Tutorials/tutorials/cp-cf-security-xsuaa-multi-tenant/cp-cf-security-xsuaa-multi-tenant.md

 Assign your user the role collection `ProductListViewer` that contains the necessary role to view the products in the product list.

-3. Open the SAP Cloud Platform Cockpit.
+3. Open the SAP BTP Cockpit.

 4. Navigate to your consumer subaccount.

 5. Choose the **Security** tab and choose **Trust Configuration**.

-6. Choose **SAP ID Service**.
+6. Choose **Default identity provider**.

 7. Enter your e-mail address and choose **Show Assignments**.